 1. INTRODUCTION

 Soils contain more organic carbon (C) than the atmosphere and all vegetation combined, making them a critical sink for atmospheric CO2 (Lehmann and Kleber, 2015).
 However, the ability of soils to maintain—let alone increase—their C sequestration capacity is threatened by climate perturbation and land-use intensification (Lal, 2004).
 A primary, but elusive, factor influencing soil organic carbon (SOC) cycling is the activity of microorganisms (Doetterl et al., 2018; Fierer and Jackson, 2006).
 In any gram of soil, upwards of 5x104 different bacterial species (Curtis et al., 2002) and 2x108 fungal hyphae (Leake et al., 2004) may coexist.
-These microbial communities are essential for maintaining ecosystem services and nutrient cycling (Danczak et al., 2020; Hall et al., 2018) and their necromass and metabolic byproducts can make up as much as 80% of soil organic carbon (Liang and Balser, 2011).
+These microbial communities are essential for maintaining ecosystem services and nutrient cycling (Danczak et al., 2020; Hall et al., 2018) and their necromass and metabolic byproducts can make up as much as 80% of SOC (Liang and Balser, 2011).
 However, their activity also represents the single largest source of heterotrophic respiration (Schlesinger and Andrews, 2000).
 The role of microorganisms as a stabilizing or destabilizing force acting upon SOC depends on environmental factors, substrate quality, and life history traits.
 Improving our understanding of conditions that induce catabolic respiration versus anabolic growth (Liang et al., 2017a) and organize microbial guilds (Fierer et al., 2012; Malik et al., 2019) is therefore critical for improving IPCC and global C cycle models (Bradford et al., 2016; Crowther et al., 2016).
 This information will also help inform policy and decision-making processes, improve sustainable land management, and increase the adoption of ‘natural climate solutions’ (Bastin et al., 2019; Griscom et al., 2017) to help decarbonize the atmosphere.

 While the genomic revolution has increased our appreciation for the diversity and function of soil microorganisms, we have yet to characterize how their ecological strategies and functional traits contribute to SOM formation and persistence.
 Untangling these processes is critical for understanding how microbial metabolism structures the chemical composition and long-term fate of soil C (Doetterl et al., 2018).
 A central intermediary in the continuum between active microbial decomposer and persistent SOC is dissolved organic carbon (DOC).
 The stabilization of DOC on mineral surfaces can account for 20-89% of total SOC stocks in forested ecosystems (Gross and Harrison, 2019), but controls on its composition and impact on microbial activity remain unresolved.
 This is in part due to the immense diversity of DOC compounds: a single sample can contain upwards of 20,000 molecular formulae with varying degrees of chemical reactivity and structural complexity (Dittmar and Stubbins, 2013; Zark and Dittmar, 2018).
 DOC is also one of the world’s largest active C pools, containing a similar amount of C as all living biomass in terrestrial and marine environments combined (Hedges, 1992).
 Importantly, DOC represents both a substrate for microbial metabolism as well as a repository of spent metabolic byproducts (Danczak et al., 2020).
 As a result, the DOC pool is continually modified through microbial activity that can facilitate or retard the degradation and assimilation efficiency of future microbial communities.

+1) life-history traits ordering microbial complexity

+2) metabolites as ill-defined precursors of SOC

+propose developing a new conceptual framework—explicitly representing microbial community and exometabolome diversity—to improve our understanding of mechanisms governing SOC formation and persistence.

+We will critically evaluate the following question: How do interactions among soil biogeochemical properties, microbial community structure, and metabolite composition, govern C-sequestration potentials across ecosystems? investigate specific interactions

+cascade of interactions determines whether C inputs are mineralized to CO2 or sequestered as SOC.

+capturing snapshot of diversity to infer ecosystem processes

+small-scale analysis at end of incubation experiment (endmember samples) to examine shift in microbiome/metabolome diversity